Giles Farndale

 1742

-Giles Farndale of Whitby, a mariner, died onboard the HMS Experiment in January 1742 (Borthwick Institute, York Prerogative & Exchequer Courts, Will, vol.87, f., Index reference 1741031745070083.tif/1, Prerogative & Exchequer Courts Of York Probate Index, 1688-1858)
+Giles Farndale of Whitby, a mariner, died on board the HMS Experiment in January 1742 (Borthwick Institute, York Prerogative & Exchequer Courts, Will, vol.87, f., Index reference 1741031745070083.tif/1, Prerogative & Exchequer Courts Of York Probate Index, 1688-1858)

 .